 Any veterinary advice received was negotiated by owners in the context of their own knowledge about—and life with—their horses.

-A veterinarian’s involvement in the care of an older horse was dependent upon the horse’s owner employing veterinary services.
-The way in which an owner presented the animal and issue of concern about the horse framed a consultation from the veterinary perspective.
+A veterinarian’s involvement in the care of an older horse was dependent on the horse’s owner employing their services.
+The way in which an owner presented the horse and issue of concern framed a consultation from the veterinary perspective.

-A veterinarian’s perception of ‘appropriate’ care was influenced by her/his assessment of the horse and the relationship with the owner.
+A veterinarian’s perception of ‘appropriate’ care was influenced by their assessment of the horse and the relationship with the owner.
 Therefore, approaches to older horse care could vary.

 At times, attempts to provide veterinary care could be emotionally challenging when faced with feelings of concern over a horse’s welfare.
-Veterinarians talked about trying to adapt to the needs of horse and owner in each consultation in order to ensure that their responsibilities to both were fulfilled.
+Veterinarians talked about trying to adapt to the needs of horse and owner in each consultation to ensure their responsibilities to both were fulfilled.

 Take-Away Messages

-• The relationship between owner and older horse is generated through the everyday care that is performed over time.
+• The relationship between owner and older horse is generated through the everyday care owners perform over time.

-• Commonly held expectation of aging and the ever-changing context in which horse-human relationships take place can make interpretation of the significance of a change in the horse challenging to decipher.
+• Commonly held expectations of ageing and the ever-changing context in which horse-human relationships take place can make it difficult for owners to interpret the significance of changes in the horse.

 • It may be useful for owners of older horses to be aware of clinical signs of disease as well as the subtleties associated with pain behaviours in horses.
 However, the way knowledge is applied in practice is likely to depend on the wider context in which horse and owner live.
 Therefore, alongside increased knowledge, it might be useful for owners to reflect on their decision-making within the context of how they live day to day with their horses.
 Owners also should consider how this context might be affecting interpretations of what the horse is experiencing.